Horizontal Federated Learning with Intel TDX

 ./test-tdx.sh worker1

-At the beginning of training, two-by-two remote verification between nodes will be performed.
-Only after the remote verification is passed can the training continue.
+At the beginning of training, remote attestation between the nodes will be performed.
+Only after the remote attestation succeeds can the training begin.
 After successful remote attestation, the terminal will output the following:

 Info: App: Verification completed successfully.